KKKZOZ/KKKZOZ.github.io/content/posts/papers/llm/deja-vu-contextual-sparsity-for-efficient-llms-at-inference-time.md

 ## Insights

-This paper envisions **contextual sparsity**, which are small, input-dependent sets of attention heads and MLP parameters that lead to (approximately) the same output as the full model for an input.
+This paper envisions **contextual sparsity**, which are **small, input-dependent sets of attention heads and MLP parameters that lead to (approximately) the same output as the full model for an input**.

 **Contextual sparsity can be used for inference optimization due to the significant reduction of Memory I/O.**